Best Avalanche Beacons

 If you’re looking for a good beacon that provides you with more features at the expert level, then you might want to consider the affordably priced Backcountry Access Tracker3.
 The Backcountry Access Tracker3 brings you a lightweight beacon that offers several excellent safety features.Read more

-Range: The Backcountry Access Tracker3 offers a decent range, and comes in at an average of about 43 meters.
-While it isn’t as strong with range as some of the other options on our list, it does offer enough range to give you peace of mind.
+The Backcountry Access Tracker 3 offers a decent range and comes in at an average of about 50 meters.
+While it isn’t as strong with the range as some of the other options on our list, it does offer enough range to give you peace of mind.

-Ease of Use: The Backcountry Access Tracker3 is designed for people that are experts with beacons, and if you are at that level, this beacon isn’t hard to use.
-Plus, this beacon makes it very easy for search and rescue teams to find you, and delivers a great signal.
+The Backcountry Access Tracker 3 is designed for people that know their way around beacons, and if you are at that level, this beacon isn’t hard to use.
+In fact, reviewers have been very impressed with its user-friendliness.
+Plus, this beacon makes it very easy for search and rescue teams to find you and delivers a great signal.

-Features: Made to be small and lightweight, the Backcountry Access Tracker3 works well and is very easy to carry.
-It also brings you a big picture mode and multiple burial display options.
+Made to be small and lightweight, the 7.6-ounce Backcountry Access Tracker 3 works well and is very easy to carry.
+If you plan on pairing it with the harness, that will add another 3.5-ounces.
+It also brings you a big-picture mode and multiple burial display options.

 2. Backcountry Access Tracker 2